dmazilkin/dmazilkin/README.md

 - Code versioning and collaboration via **GitLab**.
 - Maintained a **CI/CD pipeline** with **linters** and static analysis tools.

+**Key Achievement:**
+- Fully designed and implemented from scratch a **modular firmware** and Python **PC API** for the company's **Touchscreen Tester** device.
+- Automated touchscreen testing on the production line, reducing manual effort and improving test consistency.

 **Variant Management Tool Developer**
 📍 NPX Semiconductors.
 🇨🇿 Brno, Czech Republic.